|Application deadline||Mar 30|

 During this period, you will have one-on-one direct interactions with your mentor to dive deep into your business, your struggles, and get insight into making your business an even bigger success.
 During this period three (3) webinars will be held to dive deeper into some of the content from meet up #1.

 You will also plan a local ecosystem engagement event with the support of the local MEST and Make IT teams to activate more female founders in tech.

-The final meet up in Accra, Ghana will look at implementing the insight you’ve gained into an actionable strategy that you can use once you head back to their base country and businesses.
-The bootcamp will help clarify the next steps, evaluate the progress you’ve made over the three (3) month program and close up the journey.
+The final meet up in Accra, Lagos and Nairobi will look at implementing the insight you’ve gained into an actionable strategy that you can use once you head back to their base country and businesses.
+The bootcamp will help clarify the next steps, evaluate the progress you’ve made over the program and close up the journey.

 Most importantly, you will have the opportunity to pitch your business to a curated panel of potential investors.

 Once you graduate the program, you will be invited to join an alumni network of other female founders with the aim of building a solid network of champion female entrepreneurs in the technology space who are leading the way and serving as ambassadors for other female entrepreneurs.

 Applications for the first cohort open 13th of February, 2020 and close on the 30th of March, 2020

 Apply through our online portal.
 Create a profile here and upload the requested documents.